SchxxlGirl/cpp-commandLineInterface/README.md

 # cpp-commandLineInterface
-command line interface written in cpp
+just a command line interface written in cpp